 Functional Behaviour Assessment

 The Functional Behaviour Assessment (FBA) is the diagnostic process that precedes and informs the BIP.
 Without an FBA, a BIP is based on adult assumptions about why the behaviour occurs.
 Those assumptions are frequently wrong.
-Iwata et al. (1994), in the most cited paper in applied behaviour analysis, demonstrated that the same topography of behaviour (hitting, for example) can serve completely different functions for different pupils.
+Iwata et al. (1994), in the most cited paper in applied behaviour analysis, showed that the same type of behaviour (like hitting) can serve completely different purposes for different learners.
 Treating all hitting the same way is like treating all headaches the same way.

 Identifying the Target Behaviour

-Define the behaviour by what the pupil does, not by what the pupil does not do.
+Define the behaviour by what the learner does, not by what the learner does not do.
 "Callum does not stay in his seat" tells you nothing about what is actually happening.
 "Callum leaves his seat and walks to the window during carpet time" tells you exactly what to observe, count, and target.

 Finding the Function